 Consistency may be the hobgoblin of little minds, but it’s a virtue when it comes to landing pages.

 The classic example of breaking this rule is bringing people from an ad straight to a home page, skipping the landing page entirely.
-That’s a big fail, but I’m still seeing it happen all the time.
-(So actually, if you’re using landing pages at all, you’re already ahead of some of your peers.
-Give yourself a pat on the back.)
+That’s a big fail, but we still see it happen all the time.

 But just creating a landing page isn’t quite enough.
-Take it further: Keep the messaging consistent from your ads to your landing pages, to your follow-up email, all the way to the final conversion.
+Take it further: Keep the messaging consistent from your paid ads or email campaigns to your landing pages, to your follow-up emails, and all the way to the final conversion.

-All this might seem overly repetitive to us marketers, but we’ve spent days, maybe weeks building the sales funnel.
-We know it like the back of our hand.
-Not so for your actual prospects, who will arrive and hopefully zoom through your pages with barely a second thought.
+All this might seem overly repetitive, but that’s not necessarily so for your prospects, who will arrive and zoom through your pages with barely a second thought.
 For them, the repetition is reassuring.
 And inconsistency (in offer, look-and-feel, language, headlines, images, colors) may have them questioning if they’re still on the path they chose when they clicked that first link.
 Worse, inconsistency makes you look sloppy and disorganized, not qualities that foster trust.
 People don’t engage with companies they don’t trust.

 Mobile.
 Mobile.
 Mobile.

 I can’t overstate how critical it is for your landing pages to be mobile friendly.
 For many of us, there’s more traffic from mobile devices than from desktops.
-That’s been true for a while, as this chart from ComScore shows:
+That’s been true for a while.

-Repeat after me: “I will never publish another landing page without testing it out on my cell phone.”
+Repeat after me: “I will never publish another landing page without testing it out on my smartphone.”

 To get the best results, explain the basics of your campaign.
 For example: “We sell online accounting software for small businesses.
 We’re sending people who have searched for those services and clicked on our ads to this page.”

 Don’t give information that’s too specific, like “We’ve been having a lot of trouble with conversions.”
-Many non-marketing people don’t know what a “conversion” is… they’ll think you’re trying to start a cult or something.
+Many non-marketing people don’t know what is a “conversion.”

 Common red flags include:

-- If they are on a mobile device: They either hold the device up close to their face or try to zoom in on something.
-Message to you: The typeface is too small, or you need to simplify the landing page design.
+- If they are on a mobile device and they either hold the device up close to their face or try to zoom in on something.
+Message to you: The typeface is too small, or you need to simplify the landing page design

 Take notes on how the reviews go.
 It’s helpful to get feedback from five different people.
 That’s an old best practice from usability tests.
 After the fifth user test, you’ve typically triggered at least the biggest problems.

-Of course, the best “test subjects” for this are people who are in your ideal audience … and people who are not your friends.
-If you can’t find anyone like that, check out a service like UserTesting.
-For $49 they give you ten videos of different users interacting with your site, page or app.
+Of course, the best “test subjects” for this are people who are in your ideal audience, and people who are not your friends.
+If you can’t find anyone like that, check out some of the online services out there.
+You can get some basic testing for $50.